Successful weaning practices

 We have this opportunity to gain weight, to let an animal express its genetic potential, to move forward and be healthy and happy for the rest of its life.

-Or we have the opportunity to effectively starve it, imply a lot of stress, create animal health issues as a result of that stress and cost our business a bucket load of money at the same time.
+Or we have the opportunity to effectively starve it, apply a lot of stress, create animal health issues as a result of that stress and cost our business a bucket load of money at the same time.

 Take weaning as a two or three week process.
 Let's educate animals to eat.
-Let's support those animals with good practice in terms of animal health programs, vitamin mineral supplementation and gross nutrition in terms of energy and protein and let them find their own feet.
+Let's support those animals with good practice in terms of animal health programs, vitamin mineral supplementation and gross nutrition in terms of energy and protein, and let them find their own feet.

-AndI think we can actually do that much earlier than what the industry expects or traditionally does.
+And I think we can actually do that much earlier than what the industry expects or traditionally does.

 We know that we can actually turn the rumen function on early if we expose them to the right compounds at the right time.